nogibjj/CLItool_YCLiu/README.md

    <br>b. _mylib/query.py_: **Select** and ouput **data**.

 3. **Main functions for querying on databse**
-   <br>c. _main.py_: execute command-line-like functions from ./mylib to create Database and query on SQLite database.
+   <br>c. _main.py_: execute command-line-like functions from ./mylib to create a database, tables, and to query on the created database.
 Specifically, it does the following:
 <br>         1.
 Build a SQLite database _Transaction.db_.
 <br>         2.
 Create table *Customer*, with the following columns: *cust_id*, *name*, *sex*.
 Below is the content of the resulted table.